mmorandi/MBDyn-web/Documentation/FAQ.md

 Alternatively, the modal joint element can be coupled using the external modal variant of the force element.

-A peer library is provided (libmbc) with C, C++ and Python APIs.So far, **MBDyn** has been successfully coupled to:
+A peer library is provided (libmbc) with C, C++ and Python APIs.
+So far, **MBDyn** has been successfully coupled to:
   * [DUST](https://www.dust-project.org/), a CFD solver based on vortex particles (VP) developed by "[Dipartimento di Scienze e Tecnologie Aerospaziali](https://www.aero.polimi.it)", [Politecnico di Milano](https://www.polimi.it)